arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 ````

 The `:name` key in the path indicates that any value at that URL should be bound to the `:name` key in the request's `:path-params`.

+After rebuilding the config and restarting the Arachne runtime, you should be able to see the new handler in action at `http://localhost:8080/greet/Luke`.

 You may also notice that we've defined the endpoint in a different way than we did before.
 Instead of giving the handler component an Arachne ID and then referencing it by ID, we defined it anonymously and inline, declaring it *inside* the `h/endpoint` form.